MobilePayDev/MobilePay-Invoice/docs/api_reference.md

 it doesn't contain the link itself.
 This is because we are processing batches asynchronously and can't return an immediate result.
 The <code>InvoiceLink</code> URLs will be sent back to you via a <a href="callbacks">callback</a>, as soon as they're created.
 </div>

-### <a name="crediting"/> Credit invoice
+### <a name="canceling"/> Cancel invoice
-You can credit an invoice which has not yet been paid, rejected and has not expired.
+You can cancel an invoice which has not yet been paid, rejected and has not expired.
 ```
-PUT api/v1/merchants/{merchantId}/invoices/{invoiceId}/credit
+PUT api/v1/merchants/{merchantId}/invoices/{invoiceId}/cancel
 ```

 ##### Response